Crystalline representations and Wach modules in the imperfect residue field case: Wach modules

 compatible with Frobenius and connection.
-Moreover, since the bottom horizontal arrow of the diagram above is compatible with filtrations (see \cite[Proposition 3.35]{brinon-imparfait}), similar to the proof of \cite[Proposition 4.49]{abhinandan-relative-wach-i} we can show that \eqref{eq:dl_dcrys_comp} is compatible with filtrations, where we consider Hodge filtration on $\ODcrysL(V)$.
-Finally, similar to \cite[Corollary 4.54]{abhinandan-relative-wach-i} it follows that the isomorphism in Proposition \ref{prop:oalpd_comparison} is compatible with filtrations. \end{proof}
+Moreover, since the bottom horizontal arrow of the diagram \eqref{eq:fh_crys_imperfect} is compatible with filtrations (see \cite[Proposition 3.35]{brinon-imparfait}), an argument similar to the proof of \cite[Proposition 4.49]{abhinandan-relative-wach-i} shows that the isomorphism in \eqref{eq:dl_dcrys_comp} is compatible with filtrations, where we consider the Hodge filtration on $\ODcrysL(V)$. \end{rem}